ajp-2000/Turing-tape/README.md

  Text files representing a length of tape and an instruction set respectively must be given as command-line paramaters.
 Any changes made to the tape will be saved to the file; this won't necessarily all be at the STOP command, because the program only reads one buffer of tape at a time, and writes all changes to that buffer once a new section of tape is needed.
 The BUFFER_SIZE is 128 by default, which is much smaller than modern computers demand, but low enough to demonstrate the principle of a buffer within the small scale on which we are working.
 The number of possible internal states is capped at 128 (as the internal state is represented by a non-negative signed byte), and the number of instructions is capped accordingly.
 Equally, one instruction for every possible combination of internal state and bit currently read.

 # Example Instruction Sets
  increment.txt - increments the first number found to the right of the zero-position by one, in unary notation.
-(From Penrose's The Emperor's New Mind)
+(From Penrose's The Emperor's New Mind, p.54)

  back_increment.txt - increments one to the first number found to the right of the zero-position (since there are only zeroes to the left), but places the new 1 to the left of this number.
 This demonstrates the program's ability to generate indefinitely manny zeroes to the left, and shift the rest of the tape right accordingly.

  infinite.txt - changes nothing on the tape, and moves right indefinitely.
 Demonstrates zero-generation to the right, and the program's safety check against instruction tables with no STOP command.

  euclid.txt - carries out Euclid's algorithm for finding the highest common divisor of two positive integers, each in unary form, separated by one zero.
-(From Penrose)
+(From Penrose p.54)